Core Concepts

 Wave 4 (parallel): fillers x N (foreach clips — needs select_takes)

-Wave 9: resize (needs overlays)foreach: "clips" fans out a step across all clips in the project.
+Wave 8: resize (needs overlays)foreach: <path> fans out a step across all entries in a dotted-path collection on the project.
+Common values: "clips" (all project clips), "storyboard.scenes", "storyboard.imageRefs", "storyboard.styleRefs" (used by the ai_video workflow).
 The agent runs them as parallel tool calls and collects the outputs before proceeding to steps that need them.

 Bundled Workflows